Magnolia espinalii: Fruit and seed description

-The fruit is woody, elliptic, measuring from 6,9 to 8,5 cm long and from 3,3 to 4,5 cm broad.
+The fruit is woody, elliptic, measuring from 6.9 to 8.5 cm long and from 3.3 to 4.5 cm broad.
 Only 50 to 80% of the seeds develop completely.
 The seeds are smooth, colored from dark brown to black, irregular shape resembling a heart.
 The seeds size goes from 10 to 14 mm broad and from 9 to 12 mm long.
 The seed are covered by an aromatic reddish fleshy layer called sarcotesta.
-1’000 seeds weight from 195 to 215 grams and 1 kilogram can have 4’650 to 5’130 seeds.
+1,000 seeds weigh from 195 to 215 grams, and 1 kilogram can have 4,650 to 5,130 seeds.
 The dispersal of seeds is done by birds and small mammals.

 Collecting and processing the fruits

 Two harvest periods during the high rainfall months have been identified.
 One starts in March and ends in April and the second goes from October to November.
 The best option is to harvest the fruits directly from the trees before they open and release the seeds.
 However, when this is not possible, fruits can be collected from the ground.
 If fruits are collected from the ground, fruits and seeds that present signs of rot or insect attack should be discarded.

 In order to optimize fruit harvest directly from the tree, a system was designed to identify green fruits and protects its fruits using a small basket which can be built with wire and plastic mesh (with mesh size of 1 mm or less).
 These baskets protect the fruits from predation and decreases the chances of losing the fruits.
 Once the fruit starts dehiscence, they are collected manually (climbing the tree) or using an extension pruning pole.

 If the fruits are collected when they are still closed, they should be stored in shade until they dehiscence, then the seeds should be extracted and select only those with bright red sarcotesta (indicates the seeds are ripe).
 In order to clean the seeds and remove the bright red aril, the seeds should be put into water overnight, macerated and rinsed using running water.
 It is recommended to make an immersion in sodium hypochlorite 1% for 15 minutes to prevent infestation by fungi.